FOREX-Euro's gains held back by caution over ECB meeting

 “On the one hand, U.S. growth is slowing.
 On the other, we have a situation where European political risk remains large and a cautious ECB,” he said.

-Against a basket of its rivals, the dollar index slipped 0.1 percent 96.969 before recovering.
+Against a basket of its rivals, the dollar index slipped 0.1 percent 96.969.

 Signs of easing Sino-U.S. trade tensions and expectations that China will increase support for its cooling economy helped broader market sentiment on Thursday.